Developer-Autodesk/viewer-javascript-tutorial/chapter-1.md

  ![](img/showConsummkerKeys.png)

-By default, a key can be used on any site / application.
+By default, a key can be used on any site and application.
 However, we strongly recommend that you restrict the use of your key to domains that you administer, to prevent use on unauthorized sites.
-We also recommend you create a new App (API key) for every new application (rather than reusing the same key in multiple applications).
+We also recommend you create a new App (API key) for every new application rather than reusing the same key in multiple applications.

 <a name="PrepareAModel"></a>